maickrau/ribotin/README.md

 The output folder will contain several files:

 - `nodes.txt`: List of nodes used in this cluster.
-Only in verkko and hifiasm based modes.
+Only in ribotin-verkko and ribotin-hifiasm.
 - `hifi_reads.fa`: HiFi or duplex reads used in this cluster.
 - `graph.gfa`: de Bruijn graph of the reads.
 - `paths.gaf`: Paths of the hifi reads in `graph.gfa`.